kaylaanngrace/kaylaanngrace/README.md

-- 👋 Hi, I’m @kaylaanngrace
+- 👋 Hi, I’m @kaylaanngrace -Ma(Kayla)
-- 👀 I’m interested ... in expanding my skill set
+- 👀 I’m interested in expanding my skill set in Web Development
-- 🌱 I’m currently learning ... coding language and tools
+- 🌱 I’m currently learning coding language, HTML, CSS and Git
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...gushier-zetas0x@icloud.com
+- 📫 How to reach me gushier-zetas0x@icloud.com or kaylaanngrace@gmail.com

 <!---
 kaylaanngrace/kaylaanngrace is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.